The Atlas Model and SDEs with Boundary Interaction: Introduction

-At first glance, PDE \eqref{eq:fpe} looks like a classical one-phase Stefan problem with inhomogeneous Dirichlet boundary condition $\mu_t(b_t) = \frac{1}{\alpha}$.
-As such, it may seem more benign than the supercooled Stefan problem with homogeneous Dirichlet boundary condition, where the dynamics of the boundary $b_t$ carry the opposite sign, i.e.\@ $\dot{b}_t = \alpha \partial_x \mu_t(b_t)$.
-Indeed, for the supercooled Stefan problem, a homogeneous Dirichlet boundary condition implies that the gradient $\partial_x \mu_t(b_t)$ of the solution at the boundary is nonnegative.
-Hence, the boundary advances towards the particles, which can lead to a critical build-up of mass near the boundary, resulting in a blow-up.
 Now, if the gradient $\partial_x \mu_t(b_t)$ were also nonnegative in PDE \eqref{eq:fpe}, then, since the boundary dynamics have the opposite sign, the boundary would recede from the particles, so a blow-up would not be expected.
 However, as $\mu_t(b_t) = \frac{1}{\alpha} > 0$ in PDE \eqref{eq:fpe}, the gradient $\partial_x \mu_t(b_t)$ may be both positive and negative, corresponding to the fact that the boundary $b_t$ can both increase and decrease.
 Hence, the positive feedback present in the supercooled Stefan problem may also arise in PDE \eqref{eq:fpe}.
 In fact, it turns out that PDE \eqref{eq:fpe} is the supercooled Stefan problem in disguise.
 This point can be made transparent by applying a simple transformation to $\mu_t$.

 Let us define the signed measure $\nu_t$ on $\R$ by $\nu_t(x) = \frac{1}{\alpha} - \mu_t(x)$ if $x \geq b_t$ and $\nu_t(x) = 0$ if $x < b_t$.
 Here we again identify $\nu_t$ with its density.
 To be clear, by a signed measure $m$ on some measurable space, we mean that $m = m_+ - m_-$ for measures $m_+$, $m_-$ on the same measurable space such that $m_+$ or $m_-$ is finite.
 Then, $\nu_t$ satisfies the PDE